How Does Summer Affect Your Skin And Aging?

 The secret to glowing summer skin is simple.
 Have a good skin care regimen and work hard to protect your skin from the inside and on the outside.
 Use the right products to decrease or undo sun damage and it’ll show.
 Enjoy the summer sunshine and activities without sacrificing your skin health by adding these summer skincare tips:

-Cleanse, tone, and moisturize.
+Cleanse, Power tone, and moisturize.
 Use skin care products that include antioxidants.
 It’s about getting rid of the grime and sweat, nourishing the skin, and getting those youth-boosting ingredients into your pores.

 Exfoliate, but gently.
 No need for harsh scrubs or chemicals on top of skin that’s been exposed to UV rays.
 You’ll surely have more than just a rosy glow if you do.
 Use toners or a mild scrub that gently exfoliate.